 Barry Spann is an international artist whose work is in many collections worldwide, including the Smithsonian Institution, Washington DC, London's Victoria and Albert Museum, and the Bibliothèque nationale de France, Paris.
 Born in Dickson, Tennessee, in 1948, he began drawing at three and studying painting at six.
-He learned printmaking at the University of Tennessee, and in 1978 began an association with the Trianon Press, Paris, producing the collotype livre d'artiste Twenty-Seven Landscapes, 1984.
-Barry Spann is now a painter.
 He divides his time between Knoxville and Paris.

-Barry Spann's new series of paintings is the subject of the current one-man exhibition, Vaulted Space, at The District Gallery, Knoxville.
-The show runs from 4 October to 16 November 2019.
+Vaulted Space, a one-man exhibition of new paintings, at The District Gallery, Knoxville, runs from 4 October to 30 November 2019.

-Barry Spann's one-man exhibit 21 Still Lifes was presented at The District Gallery, from 6 October to 28 October 2017.
+The one-man exhibit 21 Still Lifes was presented at The District Gallery from 6 to 28 October 2017.

 In 1990, he was commissioned by Whittle Communications to produce the artwork for its new headquarters in Knoxville.
 The resulting million-dollar project, the largest of its kind in Tennessee history, culminated less than two years later in twenty-eight enormous mountain landscapes on thirty-nine canvases.
 The complex is today the Howard H. Baker Jr. United States Courthouse and most of the original paintings remain.